data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 <img src="Images/Direct_Documentation_Figure6_Execution.png" alt="Layers of execution" width="50%" height="50%">

 ## Rollback and re-processing
-When processing errors occur, relevant information is recorded in the repository by the framework.
-This information is used to properly recover from ETL loading errors and set the Data Warehouse back into the original state prior to the occurrence of the error.
-This can be configured to work at both Batch and Module level.
+When processing errors occur (a data integration process fails), relevant information about the failure is recorded in the repository by the framework.
+This information can be used to recover from data loading errors and set the data solution back into the original state prior to the occurrence of the error.

+This 'rollback' can be configured at both Batch and Module level.

+By default, a Module is configured to check if there are earlier erroneous runs upon execution.
+If this is the case, for example when the previous Module Instance for the Module has an Execution Status Code set to 'F', the running Module Instance will roll back any data associated with these earlier erroneous instances.

+Similarly, in the standard configuration a Batch will also look into previous Batch Instances to see if failures have occurred.
+However, the Batch does not instigate a rollback directly.
+Rather, the Batch Instance will skip any earlier successfully completed Module Instances and retry the failed Module Instance.

+This process can be overridden by setting the Processing Indicator of the Batch Instance to 'R' (rollback).
+If this value is set, the Batch Instance will rerun all Modules defined within the Batch.

-By default a Batch will roll back the data from all Modules that have been run as part of the specific Batch.
-A Module is always configured to recover if errors are detected in previous runs.
-This information is presented to the events as arrays of the relevant Batch and Module Instance Identifiers.
+At runtime, information about earlier failed instances is presented as arrays of the relevant Batch and Module Instance Identifiers.
 The type of recovery depends on the type of data model but typically leads to DELETE and UPDATE statements on one or more tables.
 This specifies that ETL should be able to be rerun and recovery failed attempts.

 The following is a high level overview of the reprocessing strategy.
 These actions are implemented as part of the Batch and Module Evaluation events (described in the next section):
 * **Staging Area** ; the target table is truncated.
 This essentially is a redundant step because the Staging Area is truncated by the Module Instance but the step is added for consistency reasons and to be on the safe side for reprocessing